sarojabamra/case-study/README.md

 1.  **Run the seeding script**:
     From the project root (with your Python virtual environment activated):

     ```bash
     python seed.py
     ```

     This command will:
-    *   Delete any existing `ecommerce.db`.
+    - Delete any existing `ecommerce.db`.
-    *   Create a new `ecommerce.db` with the necessary tables.
+    - Create a new `ecommerce.db` with the necessary tables.
-    *   Populate the database with sample products, categories, and brands.
+    - Populate the database with sample products, categories, and brands.
-    *   **Important**: After seeding, you will need to manually create users in Keycloak and assign them roles as described below. `seed.py` will automatically update one specific user to `ADMIN` based on its internal logic if that user already exists in Keycloak.
+    - **Important**: After seeding, you will need to manually create a user either in Keycloak or through the /signup route named `admin`.
+Then run this command:

+    ```bash
+    python seed.py
+    ```

+    again. `seed.py` will automatically update the role of that user to `ADMIN`.

 ### 5. User Creation